 Citizens disputes that the inspections constitute subterfuge to circumvent the annual maximum on premium increases.
 “Citizens provides $1 billion in credits annually to its policyholders.
 It is imperative that we only provide credits for policies which actually contain wind mitigation features,” contends Christine Ashburn, a Citizens spokesman.
 She also told the Sun Sentinal that Citizens has the right to charge fees to nearly all Florida residents to offset shortfalls in the event of a major hurricane, so the financial cost of unjustified discounts will fall on state residents.

 Citizens has subjected more than 225,500 homeowners to inspections as of late July with the net result being an average rate increase of $598.
 Because Citizens is Florida’s largest property insurer with over 1.4 million policyholders, these inspections have adversely impacted many homeowners.
-This two-part blog provides answers to questions and issues related to the inspections being conducted by Citizens.
+This blog provides answers to questions and issues related to the inspections being conducted by Citizens.

 What should a policyholder do if they are subject to an inspection?